Shippable/docs/sources/deploy/why-deploy.md

 # Deploying your application

-Shippable supported deployments to many endpoints, both for traditional and Docker based applications.
+Shippable supports deployments to many endpoints, for both traditional and Docker based applications.

 We have put together samples for all common deployment scenarios: